na-na-hi/renget/archive/t7quhk.md

 *"It's called a THEME, lazyboy.
 Something you're too hopeless to stick to - even your Demon Eyes are completely incoherent together!"*

+*Bleh.* Childishly, his tongue is stuck out at Yuki.
 "Says the one making 'em even more inconsistent...
 Anyways, I guess Harupyon's on the lonely side.
 Maybe I'll ask her to go to a space museum sometime.
 Easy to see the only child syndrome in her eyes whenever she's being ignored...
 If I haaaaad to guess, she's probably in need of a reality check.
 You could drown her in friends and it wouldn't change anything about her core..."

 *"That's rich coming from you, Mr. Rotten-Hearted."*